 The test plan for regression testing is done to approach the testing of software or application.
-The new features or functionality implemented, code changes or bug fix and to test the impact of changes to existing code the regression testing is done through automated test cases.
-The main idea behind regression testing plan is to check and know, how the testing would be done to acquire the test results.
-It is done to make sure the features of the product remains unaffected.
+The new features or functionality implemented, code changes or bug fix and to test the impact of changes to existing code, the regression testing is done through automated test cases.
+The main idea behind the regression testing plan is to check and know how the testing would be done to acquire the test results.
+It is done to make sure the features of the product remain unaffected.

 Perform Regression Testing

-- To conduct the regression testing, test suite needs to be prepared.
+- To conduct the regression testing, the test suite needs to be prepared.

 - The test cases need to be automated.

 - The regression testing and its test cases need to be updated whenever there is a new defect found.
-If the existing test cases are not covering the defects and changes that are done, so the new test case needs to be updated for covering those functionalities.
+If the existing test cases are not covering the defects and changes that are done, so the new test case needs to be updated to cover those functionalities.

 - The regression testing has to be executed even there is a very small change or issue fix.
 The existing code needs to be tested properly.

 - The report has to be created that includes the pass or fail test cases after its execution.